aws-samples/amazon-chime-sdk-call-analytics-real-time-summarizer/README.md

 ## Testing

-To test this demo, navigate to the Cloudfront Distribution webpage.
+To test this demo, navigate to the Cloudfront Distribution webpage and call the included phone number.

-If 'Endpoint Status' shows as 'Endpoint disabled', click on 'Start Endpoint' to enable the SageMaker endpoint (This could take few mins to enable).
-Once 'Endpoint Status' shows as 'InService', you are ready to test.

-**Attention** This deployment includes Amazon SageMaker endpoint which you incur additional charges when you start the SageMaker endpoint.
-We recommend you to stop the Amazon SageMaker endpoint by clicking on the 'Stop Endpoint' button once finished with the experiment to avoid unexpected charges.
-See [Amazon SageMaker pricing](https://aws.amazon.com/sagemaker/pricing/) for relevant costs.

-Call the included phone number.
 When the call is answered, a WAV file will be played simulating the responses from a sample agent.

 ## Results